eclipse-keyple/keyple-website/content/learn/build-your-first-app/android-app.md

         try {
             checkNfcAvailability()
             if (intent.action != null && intent.action == NfcAdapter.ACTION_TECH_DISCOVERED) run {
                 ...
-                // notify reader that card detection has been launched (reader as ObservableReader).startCardDetection(ObservableCardReader.DetectionMode.SINGLESHOT)
+                // notify reader that card detection has been launched (reader as ObservableCardReader).startCardDetection(
+                    ObservableCardReader.DetectionMode.SINGLESHOT)
                 ...
-                reader.getExtension(AndroidNfcReader.class).processIntent(intent)
+                plugin.getReaderExtension(AndroidNfcReader.class, reader.name).processIntent(intent)
                 configureUseCase1ExplicitSelectionAid()
             } else {
                 ...
                 // enable detection
-                (reader as ObservableReader).startCardDetection(ObservableCardReader.DetectionMode.SINGLESHOT)
+                (reader as ObservableCardReader).startCardDetection(
+                    ObservableCardReader.DetectionMode.SINGLESHOT)
             }
         } catch (e: IOException) {
             ...
         }
     }
     ...
     private fun configureUseCase1ExplicitSelectionAid() {
         ...

-        with(reader as ObservableReader) {
+        with(reader as ObservableCardReader) {
             ...
             if (isCardPresent) {
                 val smartCardService = SmartCardServiceProvider.getService()

-                /**
-                 * Get the generic card extension service */ val cardExtension = GenericExtensionService.getInstance()
+                // Get the generic card extension service val cardExtension = GenericExtensionService.getInstance()

-                /**
-                 * Verify that the extension API level is consistent with the current service.
+                // Verify that the extension API level is consistent with the current service. smartCardService.checkCardExtension(cardExtension)
-                 */
-                smartCardService.checkCardExtension(cardExtension)

-                /**
+                /*
                  * Setting of an AID based selection (in this example a Calypso REV3 PO) *
                  * Select the first application matching the selection AID whatever the card communication